North Rocks

 PROFILE FAQ

-North Rocks has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+North Rocks has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that may affect this region.
+AreaSearch has identified 15 projects likely to affect the area.
 Notable ones include North Rocks Estate at 19-23 North Rocks Road, the development at 361-365 North Rocks Road, the redevelopment of North Rocks Shopping Centre, and St Michel North Rocks.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.